-The following approaches are likely to encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm and would therefore breach these rules:
+Implying that an activity is without risk, portrayals of risk that are unrepresentative or placing undue emphasis on the extent of control afforded by a facility like 'cash-out' are likely to encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm.
+They would therefore breach these rules.